How To Use Myers-Briggs In Team Building Activities For Optimal Results

 Instructions for Using MBTI in Team Building

-It may seem tedious, but the order of application really does impact how well MBTI can benefit your team working activities.
+It may seem tedious, but the application order impacts how well MBTI can benefit your team’s work.

 1. Administer the MBTI assessment – There’s a reason administration comes first.
 You need to have employees take the official MBTI questionnaire.
 Experts recommend that you offer access through an external provider.